fishjam-cloud/documentation/docs/api/reference.md

 The [OpenAPI document](https://github.com/fishjam-cloud/documentation/blob/main/static/api/composition-openapi.json) is generated from the service's source code and republished together with documentation updates.

+Alongside the input, output, and renderer endpoints, the API exposes three lifecycle calls: `POST …/start` starts a composition created with `autostart` off, `POST …/reset` tears down every registered input, output, and renderer and returns the composition to an empty, unstarted state, and `DELETE /api/composition/{composition_id}` destroys it.

 ### WebSocket event stream

 Some engine events (for example, an output finishing) are delivered over a WebSocket rather than HTTP.
 Connect to: